Toyota 86: BRZ tS

-In July 2023, for the 2024 model year, Subaru released the BRZ tS (tS standing for "tuned by STI") as a new trim that features an upgraded interior with blue stitching, an STI-themed instrument cluster, a red STI engine start button, golden 4-piston Brembo brakes in the front, 2-piston brakes in the back, upgraded suspension, black metallic finish wheels and black mirror caps.
+In July 2023, for the 2024 model year, Subaru released the BRZ tS (tS standing for "tuned by STI") as a new trim that features an upgraded interior with blue stitching, an STI-themed instrument cluster, a red STI engine start button, golden 4-piston Brembo brakes in the front, 2-piston brakes in the back, upgraded suspension, black metallic-finish wheels, black mirror caps, and a black antenna fin.
 It also features Subaru's Eyesight system with the manual transmission along with the rest of the 2024 model trims.
 The tS trim is only available with the manual transmission, and is based on the Limited trim, featuring heated seats and a similar interior design.
 While previous tS editions of the cars were under limited production, this one is mass-produced.
 The customer is able to choose the car's colour, add accessories, etc. It was released again in 2024, for the 2025 model year.